bitrise-io/devcenter/_articles/en/reviews/adding-a-new-app-with-the-api.md

 ## Managing an existing app

+With the API, you can:

-- Listing apps belonging to an account
+- List all the apps that belong to the current authorized user.
-- Listing information about a specific app
+- Listing all the information about a specific app.
+- List apps belonging to a specified user account.
+- List all apps belonging to an organization account.

+You can also manage the app's `bitrise.yml` file: you can either download the application's current file or upload a new `bitrise.yml` file that will overwrite the old one.